-In accordance with FASB ASC 805, which is effective for acquisitions on or after January 1, 2009, the Company recognizes all the assets acquired and all the liabilities assumed in a transaction at the acquisition-date fair value.
+In accordance with FASB ASC 805, the Company recognizes all the assets acquired and all the liabilities assumed in a transaction at the acquisition-date fair value.
 The Company also expenses transaction costs as they are incurred.
 Certain purchase price adjustments may be made within one year following any acquisition and applied retroactively to the date of acquisition.